-I'm Indrajeet Aditya Roy, a full-stack software engineer and graduate student keen on building innovative scalable solutions, solving complex problems, gaining professional experience, and collaborating with people.
-I obtained my Bachelor of Science in Software Engineering with a concentration in Data Science from Iowa State University in 2022.
-I'm currently pursuing a Master of Science in Computer Engineering specializing in Artificial Intelligence and Machine Learning at Northeastern University.
+I'm Indrajeet Aditya Roy, a full-stack software engineer and graduate student passionate about building innovative scalable solutions, solving complex problems, gaining professional experience, and collaborating with people.
+I obtained a Bachelor of Science in Software Engineering with a concentration in Data Science from Iowa State University in 2022.
+I obtained a Master of Science in Computer Engineering specializing in Artificial Intelligence and Machine Learning from Northeastern University in 2025.
+I am currently pursuing a graduate degree in Applied Mathematics from Northeastern University.

 Application of Natural Language Processing (NLP) techniques to improve the translation accuracy of ancient and low-resource languages, specifically focusing on two primary technical challenges: the development of classification-translation models that facilitate transliterations between Sumerian and English, and a Named Entity Recognition (NER) model designed to bridge lexical gaps in English originating from the unique properties of Sumerian-specific proper nouns.
 The project aims to enhance translational accuracy and enrich the semantic understanding of translated texts.